How to Build DSA Intuition: The Layer Nobody Trains

 Identification is the first and most practiced step in every session

-Some engineers do develop genuine intuition through pure volume.
-After 800+ problems, identification patterns start emerging implicitly through accumulated exposure.
+Genuine intuition can develop through pure volume.
+After 800+ problems, the ability to spot the right pattern starts emerging implicitly through accumulated exposure.
 But the process takes 2-3 times longer than explicit training, and coverage ends up uneven.
 You develop strong instincts for patterns you've encountered frequently and almost nothing for the ones you've seen rarely.
 That's not a deliberate method.
 It's an accident with survivorship bias baked in.

 “The engineer who solved 500 problems couldn't explain why a reduction applies to Three Sum.
 The one who solved 150 could identify the triggers before reading the hint.”